 - a.
-With regard to staff who support children with Special Educational Needs and Disabilities, what expertise do they have and what training have they undertaken? - The SENCO is a qualified teacher and holds the following qualifications: National Award for SEND Co-ordination, Certificate in Psychometric Testing, Assessment and Access Arrangements (CPT3A), Level 3 Safeguarding Children and a Master's Degree in Education. - The Deputy SENCO and Teaching Assistants attend training sessions and professional development focused around developing skills and attributes relating to SEND matters.
+With regard to staff who support children with Special Educational Needs and Disabilities, what expertise do they have and what training have they undertaken? - The SENCO is a qualified teacher and holds a qualification in: National Award for SEND Co-ordination and Level 3 Safeguarding Children. - The Assistant SENCO and Teaching Assistants attend training sessions and professional development focused around developing skills and attributes relating to SEND matters.